 Go ahead and read that again.
 While it’s important to recycle plastic trash, oftentimes, that’s not enough to justify the low value of the material and the lack of incentive there is to recover plastic and make it into new products.
 Chemical recycling of plastic is expensive, and so often, most municipalities will not go through the efforts to separate it out and instead burn it in incinerators because it’s more cost-effective.
 Burned plastic in the air can only be filtered out with highly advanced filters and scrubbers.
 That pollution ends up back in our air.
 So what’s more important than recycling?
 REDUCING!
 What’s more important that recycling?
 REUSING!
 Go team!

 As we plan for Super Bowl Sunday, we can all look for ways to be zero-waste heroes.
 Even though the NFL and their stadiums are trying to improve their environmental footprint, which is a positive, the reuse and refill emphasis that Team PATH believes in, appears to be missing so far.

-We need everyone on Team PATH, which is why great ambassadors like Vernon Davis, Mohamed Sanu, and Frank Gore are helping to make effective environmental shifts by promoting PATHWATER - the best bottled water on the planet that promotes refilling.
+We need everyone on Team PATH, which is why great ambassadors like Vernon Davis, Mohamed Sanu, and Frank Gore are helping to make effective environmental shifts by promoting PATHWATER - the best refillable water bottle on the planet.
 With a simple refresh, refill, repeat.

 The great thing is that progress is being made because you can’t keep the truth hidden forever.
 In Britain, 84% of their football (soccer) fans are in favor of stadiums implementing reusable or returnable cups, and 86% have enough information to be in favor of removing single-use plastics where possible.
 Could we here, in the U.S. match that?
 Let’s see!
 Take our poll and tell us, would you be in favor of implementing a reusable beverage container policy at sports stadiums?